Codepoints/unidump/README.md

 $ unidump --help
 usage: unidump [-h] [-n LENGTH] [-c ENC] [-e FORMAT] [-v] [FILE [FILE ...]]

-  A Unicode codepoint dump.
+  A Unicode code point dump.

   Think of it as  hexdump(1)  for Unicode.
-The command analyses  the input and prints then three columns:  the raw byte count of the first codepoint in this row,  codepoints in their hex notation,  and finally the raw input characters with control and whitespace replaced by a dot.
+The command analyses  the input and then prints three columns: the raw byte index of the first code point in this row, code points in their hex notation,  and finally the raw input characters with control and whitespace replaced by a dot.

   Invalid byte sequences are represented with an “X” and with the hex value en-